NakerTheFirst/Responsive-website/README.md

 # Responsive-website
-A CSS &amp; HTML only website build as part of a job interview task
+A CSS &amp; HTML only website build as a part of a job interview task

-## Additional notes
+## Additional info
 - I follow CSS BEM methodology
 - Added additional whitespace in `style.css` for extra clarity

 ## To-dos
+- Change the elements' `width` & `height` units to `vh` and % of parent elements
-- Add responiveness
+- Add responsiveness